the-prophecies/crispy-journey/README.md

 As a final project, this aims to be a practical demostration of how a series of computers in parallel can be used to obtain an easily scalable product that could potentially be commercialized and expanded upon once completed, without relying on a single, high performance computer to perform the entire process.

+“Hair-trigger alert”: is a US military policy that enables the rapid launch of nuclear weapons.
+Missiles on hair-trigger alert are maintained in a ready-for-launch status, staffed by around-the-clock launch crews, and can be airborne in as few as ten minutes.

 # Objectives
 The expected output of this project is a set of four servers, each of which provide an essential part of the project.
 Their denomination is as follows: